It’s not as intimidating as it seems, though! And over time I’ve created some ideas that I really like.

-- With younger students, I’ll usually alternate between giving out stars and rewards through the lesson.
-With older students, I’ll do a reward and stars at the end; or, I’ll just do stars at the end with no reward!
+- With younger students, I’ll usually alternate between giving out stars and rewards throughout the lesson.
+With older students, I’ll do a reward and stars at the end of class; or, I’ll just do stars at the end with no reward!

 - If you learn more about a student, you can create a reward based on something they like the next time you have them.

-- I always use a reward with a student the first time I have them.
+I always use a reward with a student the first time I have them.
 If they’re an older student and really don’t seem to care about it, I’ll usually just do away with a reward system altogether next time I have them.
 I went to a workshop for VIP Kid Level 4 students and the leader said that he does this, so I started doing it, too!
-I think the parents would rather me just extend on the lesson, and so would I honestly (think about when you were 13 or 14!
-Wouldn’t you have been annoyed, too?).
+I think the parents would rather me just extend with the lesson, and so would I honestly (think about when you were 13 or 14!
+Wouldn’t you have been annoyed, too, if you were given a stupid paper ice cream scoop?).
 If they’re older but seem to really enjoy getting a reward, then of course, I’ll continue to do so!

-Since I’m nomadic and move around a lot, all these rewards are quite small and double as props, too!
+Since I’m a digital nomad and move around a lot, all these rewards are quite small and double as props, too!
 You can use them in regular lessons, too.

-Here’s a list of reward systems that I use:
+Here’s a list of the reward systems that I use:

-SPORTSI usually start with the basketball, then do soccer (and most students call it “football” so I show them what we call “football” in America), badminton, and last put the goggles on my face.
-This always entertains the younger students and gets a chuckle for older students.
+1. SPORTS REWARDI usually start with the basketball, then do soccer (and most students call it “football” so I show them what we call “football” in America), badminton, and last put the goggles on my face.
+This always entertains the younger students and gets a chuckle from the older students.
 It’s also fun to teach them the word “goggles” as most of them don’t know it yet!

 For younger students I keep it simple and just say each sport’s name.
 For older students, I’ll ask if they like it, how often they play, who they play with, etc. depending on how much time I have to extend.

-AMERICAN DOLLAROlder students especially love this one!
+2. AMERICAN DOLLAR REWARDOlder students typically enjoy this one!
 Most younger students don’t understand the concept of “money” so I don’t usually use this reward with them.